openshift/nodejs-ex/README.md

 To take a look at environment variables set for each pod, run `oc env pods --all --list`.

 We need to add the environment variable `MONGO_URL=mongodb://admin:secret@172.30.0.112:27017/mongo_db` to our Node.js web app so that it will utilize our MongoDB, and enable the "Page view count" feature.

-...

-Trying variations on: `oc env pods/nodejs-ex-1-jrz3w  MONGO_URL='mongodb://admin:secret@172.30.0.112:27017/mongo_db`

-...
+Run:

+        $ oc env dc/nodejs-ex MONGO_URL='mongodb://admin:secret@172.30.0.112:27017/mongo_db'

+Then check `oc status` to see that an updated deployment has been kicked off:

+	In project nodejs-echo2 on server https://10.2.2.2:8443

+	svc/mongodb-26-centos7 - 172.30.0.112:27017
+	  dc/mongodb-26-centos7 deploys istag/mongodb-26-centos7:latest
+	    deployment #1 deployed 2 hours ago - 1 pod

+	http://10.2.2.2 to pod port 8080-tcp (svc/nodejs-ex)
+	  dc/nodejs-ex deploys istag/nodejs-ex:latest <-
+	    bc/nodejs-ex builds https://github.com/openshift/nodejs-ex with openshift/nodejs:0.10
+	    deployment #2 deployed about a minute ago - 1 pod deployment #1 deployed 2 hours ago

 #### Success

-This example will serve a Node.js welcome page and the current hit count as stored in a MongoDB database.
+You should now have a Node.js welcome page showing the current hit count, as stored in a MongoDB database.

 #### Pushing updates